ARMmbed/mbed-os-5-docs/docs/reference/configuration/mesh.md

 ### Build time configuration of the stack

-To minimize the size of the produced network stack, Nanostack defines a set of build options.
+To minimize the size of the produced network stack, Nanostack defines a set of build options that are used to compile only needed functionality.

 #### Build options for different mesh types

 Option name | Features supported | Estimated binary size of Nanostack
 ------------| -------------------|------------------------------------
-`ethernet_host` | Only Ethernet host support, no mesh networking. | 108 kB
+`ethernet_host` | Only Ethernet host support, no mesh networking. | 80 kB
-`lowpan_border_router` | 6LoWPAN-ND border router support. | 219 kB
+`lowpan_border_router` | 6LoWPAN-ND border router support. | 183 kB
-`lowpan_host` | 6LoWPAN-ND non routing host mode. | 122 kB
+`lowpan_router` | 6LoWPAN-ND routing host mode. | 165 kB
-`lowpan_router` | 6LoWPAN-ND routing host mode. | 169 kB
+`lowpan_host` | 6LoWPAN-ND non routing host mode. | 114 kB
 `nanostack_full` | Everything.
-This is only for testing purposes. | 355 kB
+This is only for testing purposes. | 415 kB
-`thread_border_router` | Thread router device with border router capability. | 212 kB
+`thread_border_router` | Thread router device with border router capability. | 216 kB
+`thread_router` | Thread host with routing capability. | 196 kB
-`thread_end_device` | Thread host without routing capability. | 166 kB
+`thread_full_end_device` | Thread host without routing capability. | 181 kB
-`thread_router` | Thread host with routing capability. | 199 kB
+`thread_end_device` | Thread host without routing capability. | 152 kB
+`ws_border_router` | Wi-SUN border router support. | 261 kB
+`ws_router` | Wi-SUN router. | 228 kB

-<span class="notes">**Note:** The binary sizes have been estimated using GNU Arm Embedded Toolchain version 4.9.
+<span class="notes">**Note:** The binary sizes have been estimated using Arm Compiler 6.11.
 They differ based on the toolchains or the status of the repository.
 The final size can only be estimated when linking the final application.
 The indicated size only gives you a guideline of what kind of changes to expect between different options.</span>

 If you want to optimize the flash usage, you need to configure Nanostack.
 The configuration to choose depends mostly on the preferred use case.